Improving Patient Care

 Patients and families at the heart of our work

-Regina Qu’Appelle Health Region (RQHR) is improving how we do our work so that it’s focused on what patients, residents, clients and their families want and need from a health care system.
+The Regina area of the Saskatchewan Health Authority (formerly Regina Qu'Appelle Health Region) is improving how we do our work so that it’s focused on what patients, residents, clients and their families want and need from a health care system.

 We are using proven improvement approaches to tackle problems as we work with patients and their families to create a patient-centred culture.